NaomiEX/Le-Festin/README.md

 # Le Festin
-This app was created for a Computer Science project.
+This app was created by Michelle Adeline for a Computer Science project.

 The app functions as a cookbook where you can view, favourite, and filter recipes.